 Cathodic protection based on imposed current

 Where galvanic systems fail, for example with larger surfaces and higher rebar concentrations (with heavy structures), cathodic protection based on imposed current offers the solution to the corrosion problems of the concrete structure.
 An anode material is applied in this form of cathodic protection.
 Which is fed with a very small protective current through an external power supply.
 There are various methods for applying cathodic protection through imposed current.
 Conductive coatings, durable titanium strips, mesh and mesh anodes and various types of aperture anodes are examples of this.

 Although we usually link the application of cathodic protection to the presence of high concentrations of chlorides in the concrete.
 Other very interesting applications of CP are also possible.
 These include:

 - In strongly carbonated or porous concrete in an aggressive environment, with poor or costly access for example, applying a CP system on a preventive basis can provide a more economical alternative to maintenance.

 - Incorporating it as a preventive measure in the new-build phase, you have a “dormant” system that is monitored.
 However, when higher current densities are measured the system is actually switched on when pitting corrosion becomes a real possibility.
 These types of solutions are also produced by a growing realisation that prevention is better than the cure, whilst they are also a strategic and economically justifiable option as part of a TCO approach.

-The engineers and corrosion specialists of SealteQ study the problems and advise on the possibilities.
-They design and specify the solutions and implement the entire process in accordance with the state of the art, including maintenance, monitoring and reporting and it goes without saying that this is all in accordance with international regulations.
-By applying CP you are 100% sure that there will be no corrosion in the protected parts.
+The engineers and corrosion specialists of SealteQ investigate the problems, advise on the possibilities, design and specify the solutions and carry out the entire process for you in accordance with all the rules of the art.
+Including the maintenance, monitoring and reporting thereof in accordance with international regulations.
+With the application of CP you are 100% sure that no rebar corrosion will occur in the protected parts.